-- Step 12 Repeat step 11 every 30 seconds, until all 10 drops of iodine solution in section A have been used.
-Reset the stop-clock to zero. - Step 13 Repeat steps 10 to 12 using test-tubes S2 and AT. - Step 14 Repeat steps 10 to 12 using test-tubes S3 and T.
+- Step 11 Repeat step 10 every 30 seconds, until all 10 drops of iodine solution in section A have been used.
+Reset the stop-clock to zero. - Step 12 Repeat steps 9 to 11 using test-tubes S2 and AT and section AT on the white tile. - Step 13 Repeat steps 9 to 11 using test-tubes S3 and T and section T on the white tile.

+The student's results are shown in Fig. 1.3.

+key:

+- blue-black colour - yellow-brown colour

-- For this investigation, you need to identify when all of the starch has been broken down in each test-tube. - Describe how you can tell if the starch has been broken down. (i) - (ii) Prepare a table for your results.
+(a) The student needed to identify when all of the starch had been broken down in each test-tube.

-Include in your table the time taken for starch to be broken down in all three test-tubes.
+(i) Describe how the student can tell if the starch has been broken down.
+[1] (ii) Prepare a table to record the results from Fig. 1.3.
+Include in your table the time taken, in seconds, for starch to be broken down in all three test-tubes.

-If starch remained after testing with all 10 drops, record this as >300.
+If starch remained after testing with all 10 drops of iodine solution, record this as >270.

 (iii) State what can be concluded about the effect of tea on amylase activity.

-[1] (iv) State the independent variable in this investigation.
-[1] (v) Test-tube T did not contain amylase and was used as a control.
+(iv) State the independent variable in this investigation.

+(v) State one variable that was kept constant in this investigation.

+(vi) Test-tube T did not contain amylase and was used as a control.

 Suggest a reason for including a control in this investigation.

+(vii) Explain why all of the test-tubes were placed in a water-bath in step 6 before the conte of the test-tubes were mixed in step 9. nts

 [1]

-(vi) Explain why the test-tubes were placed in a water-bath in step 7 before the content the test-tubes were mixed in step 10. nts of

-[1]

-(vii) A student stated that there is an error in step 4 and step 5.
+(viii) A student stated that there is an error in step 4 and step 5.

 Identify this error and suggest how the procedure should be improved.

 error

 improvement

 [2]

-(viii) Describe a test which would show that reducing sugars have been produced.
+(ix) Describe a test which would show that reducing sugars have been produced.

 [2]

-(b) Fig. 1.3 is a photograph of a tea leaf.
+(b) Fig. 1.4 is a photograph of a tea leaf.

-Make a large drawing of the tea leaf shown in Fig. 1.3.
+Make a large drawing of the tea leaf shown in Fig. 1.4.